 Detachable shoulder strap

 This is an odd one.
-When you purchase either an Osprey Farpoint 40 or Fairview 40, you will notice an extra webbing strap in the package.
+When you purchase either an Osprey Farpoint 40, you’ll notice an extra webbing strap in the package.
 By attaching this to the specific anchor points, you can turn your backpack into a duffel bag.

-Some bloggers rave about this feature but I have never used it, nor seen anyone else using it.
-To do so would mean having a bulky bag bashing into my legs or hips and the thin strap would not be comfortable on the shoulders over long distances.
+Some bloggers rave about this feature but I’ve never used it, nor seen anyone else using it.
+To do so would mean having a bulky bag bashing into my legs or hips and the thin strap wouldn’t be comfortable on the shoulders over long distances.

 I can’t bring myself to say this is a bad point because it is completely optional and there seem to be a few people out there who actually like it.

-There are internal and external compression straps on the Farpoint and Fairview.
+There are internal and external compression straps on the Farpoint.
 The internal straps are for squashing your luggage down and holding it in place.
 I have to be honest and say, I never actually use these.
 I tied mine up the first time I used the bag and haven’t touched them since.
-My girlfriend, however, used hers all the time and would not stop raving about them.
+My girlfriend, however, used the ones in her Fairview all the time and wouldn’t stop raving about them.

 The external compression straps help shrink the whole bag down once you’ve filled it.
-Or, they can be used to collapse any unfilled space you do not use.
-They are especially useful when you are close to the carry on weight and don’t want your bag to look as heavy as it feels!
+Or, they can be used to collapse any unfilled space you don’t use.
+They’re especially useful when you are close to the carry on weight and don’t want your bag to look as heavy as it feels!

 Both the main compartment and front pocket have lockable zips.
 All you need is a small padlock to ensure your pack remains secure.
 The external compression straps even cover up the zips for extra protection.
 Once you’ve buckled the straps up, the zippers cannot be seen at all.